Subject area: History

-We’ll also give you the opportunity to choose from a broad range of historical themes, including political history, cultural history, economic and social history, environmental history and gender history.
+At Edinburgh our courses cover a wide range of different periods, from early medieval history to the contemporary world.
+You will have the opportunity to choose from a broad range of historical themes, including political history, cultural history, economic and social history, gender history, intellectual history, and environmental history.

-You will also take a skills course that engages with broader questions about the nature of history as an academic discipline and the methods and skills required for historical research.
+With the exception of Economic History students, you will also take a skills course that engages with broader questions about the nature of history as an academic discipline and the methods and skills required for historical research.
 The chronology, geography and themes you cover will depend on the programme you study.

 You will continue to study a range of histories, deepening your knowledge of particular geographical regions, chronological periods, and themes.

-You will also study a further skills course and choose from a wide range of option courses.
+With the exception of Economic History students, you will also study a further skills course and choose from a wide range of option courses.